nottheswimmer/pytago/README.md

 			}
 		}()
 		func() int {
-			n, err := f.WriteString("This file was created by x mode and then overwritten in w mode\n") if err != nil {
+			n, err := f.WriteString(
+				"This file was created by x mode and then overwritten in w mode\n", )
+			if err != nil {
 				panic(err)
 			}